In Person Worship

 •Disinfecting.
 St. John’s is ensuring regular disinfecting of all areas being used for worship or by other groups.
 To ensure adequate disinfecting of spaces being used on Sunday morning, we are limiting access to most of our facilities.

 Parking and Entering the Church.
-To facilitate distribution of communion, social distancing, adequate disinfecting of space, temperature screening, and contract tracing information, we are changing some of our practices for parking and entering our facilities.
+To facilitate distribution of communion, social distancing, adequate disinfecting of space, temperature screening, and contract tracing information, we are changing some of our practices for entering our facilities.

-Thank you in advance for complying with these instructions.
-Safeguarding those attending services is our Christian responsibility and our primary concern at this time.
 With everyone’s cooperation, we can Care for People even as we Worship God.